United Episcopal Catholic Communion, The Solomonic Order of St.Michael the Archangel

 Additionally, he is a member of The Solomonic Order of Saint Michael the Archangel and currently serves as the Archbishop of their California Diocese.
 Initially, he was ordained as a priest with The Solomonic Order of Saint Michael the Archangel in South Carolina on August 08, 2021.

-Father Kenneth also holds the position of Chaplain in their Chaplain Corps and is responsible for the Formation and orientation of those attending their seminary program.
+Father Kenneth also serves as Chaplain in their Chaplain Corps and is responsible for the Formation and orientation of those attending their seminary program.

 In 2023, Bishop Torres was appointed as the Chief Exorcist by former Archbishop Matthew Rawcliffe.